 25) Your pantry is filled with food labels in different languages.

 26) The question, “where are you from?” is confusing.
-Hmmm … do you mean which country I was born in, the country that I grew up in or the country I was previously living?
+Hmmm … do you mean which country I was born in, the country that I grew up in, or the country I was previously living in?